 Today we’re talking about baby eye crust.
 This comes from clogged tear ducts in newborns, which is a pretty common phenomenon that usually resolves itself over the course of the first year of a baby’s life.
 In addition to tips on how to clean a baby’s eyes, I’ll go through my experience with one of my babies who needed a surgical procedure at 15 months to open a clogged duct.
 He was fine, and once our nerves calmed, so were we!

-My first baby Hedley had super crusty, mucky eyes.
-In the morning, when I would go get him in his crib he couldn’t even open his eyes!
-They were stuck shut with gook and he couldn’t even see.
-One of my first questions for my doctor at our one-week appointment was “what do I do with this gross eye gunk?”
+My first baby had super crusty, mucky eyes.
+In the morning, he couldn’t even open his eyes!
+They were stuck shut with gook and was unable to see.
+One of my first questions for my doctor at our one-week appointment was “what do I do with this gross eye gunk??”

-Babies eyes are obviously extremely sensitive and you don’t want to ever pick off that yucky baby eye crust.
-Instead you want to take sterile cotton or gauze and soaked in warm water and gently wipe the eye area from inside to outside until the eye crust loosens and falls off.
-In this video, I show you how to do that.
+Baby eyes are obviously very sensitive and you never want to pick off that yucky crust with your nails.
+Instead, you’ll want to take sterile cotton or gauze soaked with warm water to gently wipe the eye are until the crust loosens or falls off.
+In this video, I’ll show you how to do just that!
+Keep watching!

-Did your baby have mucky, crusty eyes?
+Do your babies have mucky, crusty eyes?
 What did you do about them?
 Weigh in here and thanks for watching!